Blog

 Dave Herlong

-As Chief Operating Officer at Ubicquia, Dave Herlong oversees the Smart Lighting, Smart Grid, and Public Safety business segments.
-He brings almost 30 years of experience from Florida Power & Light Company (FPL), where he held leadership roles in Distribution Operations, Construction, Streetlights, Vegetation, Smart Grid, and Cyber Resiliency.
-As Senior Director of FPL's Control Center and later as Executive Director of Smart Grid and Innovation, Dave was instrumental in modernizing the U.S. electricity delivery infrastructure.
-He is a five-time U.S. patent holder, a certified Six Sigma Black Belt, and holds an Executive Certificate in Strategy & Innovation from MIT.
+Dave joins Ubicquia after a distinguished 30-year career at Florida Power & Light Company (FPL).
+Dave's extensive experience includes leadership roles in Distribution Operations, Construction, Streetlights, Vegetation, Smart Grid and Cyber Resiliency.
+As Senior Director of FPL's state-of-the-art Control Center and later as Executive Director of Smart Grid and Innovation, Dave played a pivotal role in modernizing the nation's electricity delivery infrastructure.
+Dave is a 5-time U.S. patent holder, a certified six sigma Black Belt and has earned an Executive Certificate in Strategy & Innovation from M.I.T.
+At Ubicquia, Dave oversees the daily operations of our Smart Lighting, Smart Grid, and Public Safety business segments.

 Want to Make the World Smarter, Safer, and More Connected?